MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

           Knot[32 33 2 3 4 5 6 7 8 9 10 Knot[11 12 13 ] ]
     ]

-I am not sure why but this seems to be a common failure case, so we need to do something to address it (usually cause both of the super knot's matches point to the same knot).
+I am not sure why but this seems to be a common failure case, so we need to do something to address it (usually cause both of the Super Knot's matches point to the same knot).
 I think if we built the algorithm to be more flat (without Runs) it would not be the case.

 Ideally we would be able to have the knot surrounded incorrect context so insert one of them into the other: